RiyaKujur725/CPP_CDS_Assignments/OOPS in CPP/README.md

 ## THEORY

-Object-Oriented Programming (OOP) in C++ is based on the concept of **classes and objects**.
+### 1. **Classes and Objects**
-- A **class** is a blueprint that defines properties (data members) and behaviors (member functions).
+- A **class** is a user-defined blueprint that represents a concept or entity.
+It defines two main things:
+  - **Attributes (data members):** These store the state or properties of the object.
+  - **Methods (member functions):** These define the behavior or functionality.

 - An **object** is an instance of a class.
+While the class provides the structure, objects are the actual entities created in memory during program execution.
+For example, a `Student` class might have attributes like `name` and `year`, while an object `s1` of type `Student` represents one actual student with specific values.

+### 2. **Encapsulation**
+Encapsulation means binding data and methods together in a single unit (the class).
+It allows us to restrict direct access to some components by using **access specifiers**:
+- `public`: Accessible from anywhere.
+- `private`: Accessible only within the class.
+- `protected`: Accessible within the class and its derived classes.

+Encapsulation helps in **data hiding**, ensuring that the internal representation of an object is shielded from outside interference and misuse.

+### 3. **Abstraction**
+Abstraction focuses on exposing only the necessary details to the user while hiding internal complexities.
+For instance, when we call the `area()` method of a `Circle` class, we are concerned only with the output, not with the internal formula `π × r²`.
+This improves clarity and reduces cognitive load.

+### 4. **Scope Resolution Operator (`::`)**
-- Member functions can be defined **inside** or **outside** the class using the scope resolution operator `::`.
+In C++, member functions can be defined either inside the class or outside.
-- This approach helps in modularity, reusability, and abstraction.

-In these experiments, we practice:
+- If defined inside, the function automatically becomes **inline**.
+- If defined outside, the **scope resolution operator (`::`)** is used to specify that the function belongs to a particular class.

+This separation allows better code organization, especially when class definitions are kept in header files and implementations in source files.

+### 5. **Applications in the Experiments**
+In the given experiments, the following OOP principles are applied:
-- Creating classes with attributes and methods.
+- **Student Class and Movie Class:** Demonstrate how real-world entities can be modeled with attributes and displayed using objects.
-- Initializing and accessing object data.
-- Performing mathematical operations with objects.
-- Defining member functions inside and outside the class.
+- **Circle Class:** Shows mathematical abstraction by encapsulating radius and exposing an `area()` method.
+- **Calculator Class:** Implements reusability by grouping arithmetic operations in one place.
+- **Cube Volume Programs:** Illustrate both inside and outside function definitions, as well as encapsulation with private members.

+### 6. **Benefits of OOP**
+- **Modularity:** Programs can be divided into independent classes.
+- **Reusability:** Once a class is written, it can be reused in other programs.
+- **Maintainability:** Code becomes easier to debug and update.
+- **Scalability:** Large projects can be managed better due to abstraction and encapsulation.